US: Immigrants can seek coronavirus care without fear

 Salas said she doesn’t fully trust the Trump administration but feels confident that state, county and local authorities will support immigrants who come forward to seek the health care they need, regardless of their immigration status.

-“That’s where I’m coming from these days.
-If the federal government were to do something outrageous, which is very common these days, that they would stand with us,” she said.

-Immigration authorities say they don’t conduct enforcement operations at hospitals or medical settings except in extreme circumstances.
-But there’s an increased level of mistrust
+As the coronavirus began to spread more widely in the U.S., supporters and lawmakers cautioned it could be detrimental to public health if some immigrants were too afraid to seek care.

+Iván Espinoza-Madrigal, executive director of Lawyers for Civil Rights Boston, said his organization got a request for legal support from a woman who worked in hospitality industry in Chelsea, Massachusetts.
+The woman said her work schedule is in flux, and she doesn’t have a steady income.
+She wanted to apply for food stamps for her 9-year-old son, a U.S. citizen, but was too afraid.
+Now, with her son’s school closing down indefinitely, she was even more concerned.

 “There is a tremendous reluctance, even among immigrant parents raising U.S. citizen children.
-There is a lot of fear surrounding the public charge rule, especially because immigration courts have remained open, creating a strong impression that removal proceedings trumps public health concerns,” said Iván Espinoza-Madrigal, executive director of Lawyers for Civil Rights Boston.
+There is a lot of fear surrounding the public charge rule, especially because immigration courts have remained open, creating a strong impression that removal proceedings trumps public health concerns,” Espinoza-Madrigal said.

+On Thursday, Democratic lawmakers pressured Ken Cuccinelli, acting deputy secretary for the Department of Homeland Security, to suspend or disregard the rule during the virus outbreak.
+Cuccinelli said the public health exemptions written into the rule already addressed that issue.

+U.S. Rep. Pramila Jayapal, D-Washington, said the rule scares away people from seeking care, posing a public health risk for everyone.
+She tweeted after the new statement on Friday: “This is a huge win for immigrants, public health AND everyone!”

 Associated Press reporter Amy Taxin contributed to this report